 Exploring the use of GPS and sobriety tagging to improve supervision of offenders and aid rehabilitation.

-- Cheshire and Greater Manchester Community Rehabilitation Company website
+- Cheshire and Greater Manchester Community Rehabilitation Company website (link opens in a new window)

 A stronger focus on rehabilitation, including more focus on prevention and harm reduction.